-Compliance with the terms of the Distributor's Warranties for Honda Personal Watercraft Emission Control Systems is necessary in order to keep the emissions system warranty in effect.
+Compliance with the terms of the Distributor's Warranties for Honda Personal Watercraft Emission Control Systems is necessary in order to keep the emissions system warranty in effect (USA only).

-(1) vehicle emission control information label
+(1) vehicle emission control information label(2) vehicle emission control information label(Canada only)

-The vehicle emission control information label (1) is attached on the cylinder head.
+The vehicle emission control information label (1) is attached on the cylinder head cover.